Leisure Living launches wholesale division with alternative table tops

 Love of the industry

 Early indications bode well for Leisure Living's 2011 season.
-Outdoor wicker, in particular, has gotten off to a good start following an exceptionally strong 2010 showing.
-McDonald added new lines and brought in additional containers foreseeing more growth in this category this season.
+Outdoor wicker, in particular, has gotten off to a

 Deep seating also continues to be strong, spurred in part by sales of fire pits.
 The specialty dealer sells a couple hundred fire pits a year and customers seem to be partial to surrounding their pits with deep seated swivel rocking chairs.